 Clothing

-Keep in mind that, unlike during short trips, you’ll do laundry during your time abroad.
-Therefore, you only need to pack a travel capsule wardrobe, so you can mix and match pieces to create different outfits.
+Keep in mind that, unlike on short trips, you’ll have to do laundry during your time abroad.
+Therefore, you only need to pack a travel capsule wardrobe, with pieces that can be mixed and matched to create different outfits.

 It’s also important to bring clothing you can layer since you’ll likely encounter changes in the weather while studying abroad.